-Today, rapid prototyping leads to early releases of products or at least MVPs, and data feedback drives many renditions, consumers are no longer expecting to buy the same product for life.
+Today, rapid prototyping leads to early releases of products or at least MVPs, and data feedback drives many renditions, consumers are no longer buying software product for life.
 They're expecting to buy a version of that product in its current state, knowing bug fixes and improvements will continue to evolve as they do.

-Product updates, app updates, or new features come into play here as well.
-A business can't implement a new feature or changes to a product without informing the user of the changes they've made.
-Product release notes inform users of everything that's changing, why, and what new benefits this brings the consumer.
+Product updates, app updates, status updates, or new features come into play here as well.
+A business can't implement a new feature or changes to a software product without informing the user of the changes they've made.
+Product release notes act as an user guide to inform users of everything that's changing, why, and what new benefits this brings the consumer.

 Why are release notes important?

-Release notes are a customer-facing changelog; they're a reflection of all the hard work your product developers, engineers, and researchers have put in behind the scenes to bring your customers the most valuable product possible.
+Release notes are a customer-facing technical documentation; they're a reflection of all the hard work your software product developers, engineers, and researchers have put in behind the scenes to bring your customers the most valuable product possible.
 They are your business's opportunity to show users that you care and that consumers have the latest version of your product.

 Best practices for writing release notes that rock